CodersAC/CRUD-Project/README.md

 # CRUD-Project
 Project for local deployment on CIAC.

-Connection on MSSQL in which drivers need to be download aswell for configuration.
+Connection on MSSQL in which drivers need to be configure and download.